adobe/spectrum-css/.changeset/big-beds-care.md

 ### SVG Border

 To support the intention of the design, an SVG element is used.
-There modifiable tokens to adjust the length of dashed lines and the gap between them.
+There are custom `--mod` tokens to adjust the length of dashed lines and the gap between them.
 It's understood it may be too much to consume an additional element so there's a fallback where the SVG element is not necessary - dropzone will use the standard `border` CSS property.

 ### New mods

 `--mod-drop-zone-content-height`
+`--mod-drop-zone-edge-to-text`
+`--mod-drop-zone-title-line-height`
+`--mod-drop-zone-border-dash-length`
+`--mod-drop-zone-border-dash-gap`

 ### Removed mods